Smith-And-Rune/Iron180/BuildGuide.md

 ### Screws

 There are multiple options when is comes to screws for the back of your Iron.
 There are duplicate sets for color preferences as well as short and long screws.
 The short screws are the standard option which will not be visible when tightened, whereas the longer option allow the screws to sit flush with the bottom of the board giving it a unique asthetic appeal.
+You will always use four shorts screws for the front of the board.

 Note: If you decide to use the longer screws, you will need to be used with the included spacers before tightening.
 Failure to do so, might result in damage to your board.